benwilcock/spring-cloud-contracts/cdc-microservice/README.md

 }
 ```

-They describe the inputs and the outputs (requests and responses) expected when interacting with the `FraudDetectionController` (which is a Spring Boot microservice whose source code can be found in the `src/main/java/io/pivotalservices/fraud` folder).
+They describe the inputs and the outputs (requests and responses) expected when interacting with the service implemented by the `FraudDetectionController` (which is a Spring Boot microservice whose source code can be found in the `src/main/java/io/pivotalservices/fraud` folder).

 ### Build and Test the Service logic